Jonlenes/M3_Clustering/README.md

 ## PCA e t-SNE
 Principal component analysis (PCA) and T-Distributed Stochastic Neighbouring Entities (t-SNE).

-## Experimentos com todo o dataset
+## Experiments with the whole dataset

-Os experimentos realizados desconsideram algumas palavras do vocabulário no processo de extração de features, conforme lista abaixo:

-* Desconsideração das stopwords;
+* Removal of stopwords;
-* Desconsideração de palavras que aparece em mais 50% dos documentos;
-* Desconsideração de palavras que não ocorrem em pelo ao menos 5 documentos, para 1-gram, indo até 2 documentos para 4-gram (com o aumento do gram, a quantidade de repetição nos documentos diminui);
+* Disregarding words that appears in over 50% of documents;
+* Disregarding words that do not occur in by at least 5 documents, to 1-gram, going up to 2 documents to 4-gram (with increasing gram, the amount of repetition in documents decreases);

 ### Experimento 1

-A quantidade de features utilizada inicialmente foi 500 para a execução do primeiro teste, com 10% do dataset.
-Esse experimento foi realizado utilizando 1-gram, 2-gram, 3-gram e 4-gram para a extração de features.
-Após a extração foi realizado o agrupamento com K-means para valores de K variando de 2 a 250, conforme pode ser analisada nas figuras abaixo.
+* Features: 500;
+* Dataset: 10%;
+* Feature extraction: 1-gram, 2-gram, 3-gram and 4-gram;
+* K: between: 2 and 250.

 <p align="center">
   <img src="imgs/1-gram.png">